Conserved: Klickitat Oaks, Phase 1

 “Klickitat Oaks, Phase 1 was the highest ranked habitat conservation project in Washington State in 2022 because of the outsized quality of its woodlands and forests as well as the connectivity it provides between existing conserved lands,” said Land Trust Conservation Director Nate Ulrich.

 This 2,666-acre parcel is the first of three planned phases which the Land Trust intends to conserve over the next few years.
-Together they will cover about 8,000 acres of ecologically and culturally important land, and secure public recreational access.
+Together they will cover about 8,000 acres of ecologically and culturally important land, and secure public values forever.
 Strategic, landscape-scale projects like this are the only way to maintain the biodiversity and ecological integrity of these landscapes, and conservation at this impactful scale is not possible without strong partnerships.
 Columbia Land Trust’s acquisition of Klickitat Oaks, Phase 1 would not have been possible without the partnership of Yakama Nation and The Conservation Fund (TCF).

-Yakama Nation chose to allocate a portion of the funding they received through an America the Beautiful grant award to support this project because of its alignment with core cultural priorities, which include protecting the water, fish, wildlife, plant life, and ecological integrity of the Nation’s ceded lands for future generations.
-Yakama Nation Department of Natural Resources staff also provided early support for the property’s conservation in the form of habitat assessments and wildlife use data.
+The Yakama Nation chose to allocate a portion of the funding they received through an America the Beautiful grant award to support this project because of its alignment with core cultural priorities, which include protecting the water, fish, wildlife, plant life, and ecological integrity of the Nation’s ceded lands for future generations.
+Yakama Nation Department of Natural Resources staff provided early support for the property’s conservation in the form of habitat assessments and wildlife use data.
 Going forward, we will continue to rely on this expertise as our stewardship staff implement management priorities.

 The Conservation Fund also facilitated this success, as part of a long-term collaboration with the Land Trust.
 In 2021, TCF acquired several parcels of sensitive forestland in the East Cascades, through its affiliate Lupine Forest LLC.
-This purchase created time for Columbia Land Trust to fundraise and build support to permanently conserve these parcels, which have high ecological value and are important for public access and traditional uses.
+This purchase created time for Columbia Land Trust to fundraise and build support to permanently conserve these parcels, which have high ecological value and are important for access and traditional uses.
 This first phase of Klickitat Oaks conservation is an example of how working together allows us to take advantage of this rare opportunity and protect these important places.

 “Protecting this remarkable landscape is essential for wildlife, people, and the long-term health of the region.
 Oregon white oak forests provide critical habitat, support a wide range of wildlife, and preserve enduring cultural connections to the land,” said Kaola Swanson, Columbia Gorge Program Manager at The Conservation Fund.
 “We are proud to have partnered with Columbia Land Trust to conserve these high-value lands and ensure that these at-risk ecosystems can thrive for generations to come.”